 How much observation/supervision is required during the CF experience?

 There must be no fewer than 18 hours of on-site observation of the clinical fellow providing clinical services throughout the CF experience.
 Additionally, at least 18 other monitoring activities must occur during the experience.
 The mentoring SLP will use these observations to assess performance and evaluate progress toward achieving the skills necessary for independent practice.

 How will the mentor and clinical fellow use the SLPCF Report and Rating form?

-At the conclusion of the experience, the mentor and clinical fellow will complete and submit the completed SLPCF Report and Rating form to the CFCC.
+At the conclusion of the experience, the mentor and clinical fellow will complete and submit the completed SLPCF Report and Rating form.
 In the final segment of the experience, ratings of "3" or above in the core skills must have been achieved in order for the experience to be accepted.
 If there are core skills that are not judged to be acceptable, the fellow and mentor should work out an arrangement where additional work can be performed in those areas.
-Once successfully completed, the additional work must be submitted via a follow-up SLPCF Report and Rating form that has been signed by both the mentoring SLP and the clinical fellow.
+Once successfully completed, the additional work performed must be submitted via a follow-up SLPCF Report and Rating form that has been signed by both the mentoring SLP and the clinical fellow.

 Can I wait until I complete my CF experience to apply for ASHA certification?

 Yes, however applications for ASHA certification are also accepted prior to starting your CF and during your CF. Whenever you decide to apply for certification, keep in mind that the CF must be completed within 4 years of application and that once the CF has been completed graduates must apply for the CCC-SLP within 5 years.

 Can CF mentors/supervisors accept payment for the supervision they provide?